 So if you’re thinking of switching plans, but love the speed and service you’re currently receiving on the Optus network, you may want to consider one of these many third-party providers.
 We’ve reviewed some of the best providers and their SIM-only plans on the Optus network to help see you through.

-What are the best mobile phone plans on the Optus network?
+Where to find the best phone plans on the Optus network?

 If you’re hankering for some extra bite to your mobile plan, there are eight standout providers all jostling for your attention, as well as Optus itself.
 Amaysim, iiNet and Virgin Mobile are all pretty popular, but did you know there’s a host of others out there on the Optus Network that may have the plan for you?